-The most recent triennial actuarial valuation was of the STSP was completed as at June 30, 2021.
+The most recent triennial actuarial valuation of the STSP was completed as at June 30, 2021.
+An actuarial valuation will be conducted for the STSP as at June 30, 2024 during the latter part of 2024 with the results being presented to the Commission in December 2024.

-As at June 30, 2021 (last audited financial statements), the STSP has actuarial net assets available for benefits of \$0.24 billion, actuarial pension obligation of \$5.03 billion which results in a pension deficit of \$4.79 billion.
+As at June 30, 2023 (last audited financial statements), the STSP has actuarial net assets available for benefits of \$0.17 billion, actuarial pension obligation of \$4.86 billion which results in a pension deficit of \$4.69 billion.